 The American Heart Association recommends 150 minutes of moderately intense aerobic activity or 75 minutes of vigorous aerobic exercise per week.
 Swimming is a great way to get this type of exercise on a regular basis, whether you swim at the gym or at home in your own underground pool.
-Today, we’re going to focus on how long you’ll need to swim to get a good workout and what you should consider when you choose swimming as a form of exercise.
+Today, San Diego Pools is going to focus on how long you’ll need to swim to get a good workout and what you should consider when you choose swimming as a form of exercise.

 The general recommendation for cardiovascular exercise like swimming is 3–5 times a week for 20 minutes at a time.
 That being said, you should start with what’s comfortable for you.
 If swimming to get a good workout is new for you, start on the low side and aim for 20 minutes per swim session at least three times a week.

 It’s perfectly natural and healthy to take breaks once you complete laps.
 If this is what you normally do when swimming for exercise, account for these breaks.
 If you normally take a breather for a few minutes after each lap, add 10 extra minutes to your sessions.
 You’ll be in the pool for a total of 30 minutes, even though only 20 minutes of that time is actually spent swimming.

 You’ll be more likely to stick to swimming as part of your workout routine if you count laps instead of minutes.
 In 20–30 minutes of swimming, most people can do 20–30 laps.
 In this example, you’d do one lap, take a short breather, and go for the next one until you’ve completed your total lap goal.
 Over time, you should be able to work up to more laps if you start on the low side with 20 laps.